-BRIEF-CRYMSON announces lawsuit
+BRIEF-Crymson announces lawsuit

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)

-* Says a Hong Kong-based firm WEI JIAN GROUP (HK) LIMITED (plaintiff) files a lawsuit against the co (defendant), with Tokyo district court on Oct.
-24, regarding co's non-payment of accounts receivable for apparel
+* Says a Tokyo-based management consulting firm (plaintiff) files a lawsuit against the co (defendant), with Tokyo district court on Aug.
+22, regarding co's non-payment of consulting fees

-* Says plaintiff requires defendant to pay the accounts receivable of $1.2 million and relevant delay damages
+* Says plaintiff requires defendant to pay the consulting expenses of 5.4 million yen and relevant delay damages

 Further company coverage: (Beijing Headline News)